 The other option for properly disposing trash while visiting our mountain community, would be to take you trash and disposables to Douglas County Satellite Transfer station.
 For more information, click here. https://www.douglas.co.us/land/rural-living/trash/

-One option for renting a cabin in Decker’s, Colorado, would be from The Decker’s Country Store.
+The Decker’s Country Store.
 They offer daily and weekly cabin rentals.
 These are available for rental year, with a variety of cabin configurations.
 Great for larger families, or just a mountain get-away for two!
 Click here for more information on these cabins. http://www.southplatterivercabins.com

 The other options for renting a cabin in Decker’s, would be from the good folks at Flies-n-lies.
 If you’re an Angler, they also have a variety of cabins, with all their cabins located near excellent fishing, and great river access.
 Spend a few days around Decker’s, or try your luck on Gold Medal water, in the famed Cheesman Canyon.
 Click here for more information on these cabin rentals. https://www.flies-n-lies.com/cabin-rentals/